anttisalonen/progbook/rst/sud4.rst

 Now, let's put everything together:

-* Parse the Sudoku puzzle from the previous chapter into a Puzzle object
+* Parse the Sudoku puzzle from the previous section into a Puzzle object
 * Call propagate() whenever you set a value of a cell
 * Check if it's already solved using the solved() function
 * Print out the puzzle after reading it